-The IASB-FASB convergence project is of particular importance as:
+The IASB-FASB convergence project was of particular importance as:

-- The US Securities and Exchange Commission (SEC) is currently considering whether to adopt, or allow, IFRS for use by domestic issuers in the United States, and is giving consideration to the success of the convergence process as part of this assessment.
-A decision is expected to be made later in 2011 or in 2012
+- The US Securities and Exchange Commission (SEC) was considering whether to adopt, or allow, IFRS for use by domestic issuers in the United States, and gave consideration to the success of the convergence process as part of this assessment.

 - The Leaders of the Group of 20 (G20) issued a statement in 2009 calling for the convergence of accounting standards in the member nations by 2011.
-Whilst the original June 2011 deadline has not been met, subsequent G20 meetings have reaffirmed the commitment to achieve convergence of accounting standards.
+Whilst the original June 2011 deadline has not been met, subsequent G20 meetings in 2012 and 2013 reaffirmed the commitment to achieve convergence of accounting standards.

 Current status of the project

-The scope of the overall IASB-FASB convergence project has emerged over time.
+The scope of the overall IASB-FASB convergence project has evolved over time.
 The tables below reflect the current situation with the various projects.
-Some of the projects listed are joint IASB-FASB projects that are not officially part of the Memorandum of Understanding (MoU) between the two boards, but where the boards have nonetheless agreed to work jointly on the project.
+Some of the projects listed are joint IASB-FASB projects that are not officially part of the Memorandum of Understanding (MoU) between the two boards, but where the boards had nonetheless agreed to work jointly on the project.